 If an agreement is reached through solicitors, then a draft settlement documentation known as a Consent Order can be prepared and submitted to the court to finalise all financial claims.
 If an agreement cannot be reached, then there are other options available.
 The parties could agree to attend mediation, which is a form of alternative dispute resolution, where an independent impartial and qualified mediator assists the parties in narrowing the issues and reaching a solution.

-Arbitration is becoming a more widely used option for resolving family law disputes.
+ADR is becoming a more widely used option for resolving family law disputes.
 The parties agree to engage an arbitrator to resolve claims, without applying to court.

 Any assets built up during the marriage, and usually during any pre-marital cohabitation are considered martial assets.
 The starting point is for there to be an equal sharing of the matrimonial assets.
 Again the needs of the parties and children are the paramount consideration of the court, and the court can depart from equality to meet a party's needs.